ECHO virus

 Symptoms

-Symptoms depend on the site of infection and may include:
+Symptoms depend on the site of the infection and may include:

 - Mouth sores